matix522/uranos/readme.md

  - [x] If scheduling and interupt takse too long system hangs in next interupt.
  - [ ] Wrong resolution displaying when set to 1920x1080.
 ### Features
- - [ ] Syscall interface ORWC: As an example for uart.
+ - [?]
+Syscall interface ORWC: As an example for uart.
- - [ ] Charbuffer for hdmi output.
+ - [x] Charbuffer for hdmi output.
- - [ ] MMU for kernel and user threads.
+ - [x] MMU for kernel and user threads.

 ### Code Quality
- - [ ] Unify interface of IntControler for RPI3 and RPI4.
+ - [?]
+Unify interface of IntControler for RPI3 and RPI4.
- - [ ] Unify interface for PL011 Uart and Aux Uart.
+ - [?]
+Unify interface for PL011 Uart and Aux Uart.
- - [ ] Create Device tree for physical and virtual devices.
+ - [?]
+Create Device tree for physical and virtual devices.